jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/08_logical_nor.rst

 green: make it pass
 ^^^^^^^^^^^^^^^^^^^

-* I add a function definition to ``truth_table.py``
+* I will add a function definition to ``truth_table.py``

   .. code-block:: python

     def logical_nor(p, q):
         return False

-* and the first 3 pass, there is a failure for the 4th case, so I add a condition for it
+* and the first 3 pass, there is a failure for the 4th case, so I will add a condition for it

   .. code-block:: python